 - PhD (John Hopkins)

-My research interest in iconoclasms has led to the publication of numerous articles and two books (the most recent of which, Byzantium in the iconoclast era, a history, weighs in at 2 kilograms), and was invited by Harvard University to organise an international workshop on Iconoclasms in 2009.
-This led to the formation of a research group – the Iconoclasms Network, with 16 members from across America and Europe – for which I have received three years of funding from the Arts and Humanities Research Council.
-We are working closely with Tate Britain on an exhibition on iconoclasm in Britain to open in September 2013.
-A shorter book, The re-invention of Byzantine Iconoclasm, will appear in the Spring.
-My research on iconoclasms has led to a related interest in cultural exchange, and two of my current PhD students work in this area.
+My research interest in iconoclasms has led to the publication of numerous articles and four books (one of which, Byzantium in the iconoclast era, a history, weighs in at 2 kilograms, and won the 2011 PROSE award for best publication in the Humanities and also in History).
+An international workshop on Iconoclasms which I was invited to organize in 2009 for Harvard led to the formation of a research group – the Iconoclasms Network, with 16 members from across America and Europe – for which I received three years of funding from the Arts and Humanities Research Council.
+We worked closely with Tate Britain on an exhibition on iconoclasm in Britain (Art Under Attack) that ran September 2013 until January 2014 and was accompanied by a fifth book on Iconoclasm co-edited with Dr Stacy Boldrick and Prof Richard Clay.
+The concise survey, Inventing Byzantine Iconoclasm, will appear in Italian translation in winter 2015.
+My research on iconoclasms led to a related interest in cultural exchange, and several of my PhD students have worked or are working in this area.

 My interest in text and image is longstanding, and was the subject of my first book (Vision and meaning in Byzantium) as well as a number of articles.
 This project has led me to a strong subsidiary interest in visual theory, visual literacy and visual semiotics – all of which tie into my third key area of interest, gender in the Byzantine world.
-I co-edited Gender in the Early Medieval World, am on the editorial board of Gender and History, and have most recently given the lecture on Gender in Byzantine at the Princeton conference on Re-Defining Byzantium: Art and Thought in the Byzantine World.
-Most of my past and current PhD students (see below) work in areas related to these two interests.
+I co-edited Gender in the Early Medieval World, am on the editorial board of Gender and History, and have lectured widely on Gender in Byzantine.
+Many of my past and current PhD students (see below) work in areas related to these two interests.

 I teach undergraduate courses on Byzantium and the Transformation of the Roman World; Gender in Byzantium; and Byzantine Art and Architecture.
 My postgraduate seminars focus on Byzantine art and Byzantine gender studies.